How To Observe Mental Health Week UK To Improve Mental Health And Wellbeing

 Statistics about mental health in the UK reflect the need for the continuation of campaigns like Mental Health Awareness Week, which raise awareness and share resources about emotional wellbeing.
 Here are some key figures to consider about mental health in the United Kingdom:

 There are many ways individuals can help spread mental health awareness this May and year-round.
-Below are several examples:
+Below are several examples to explore:

 • Checking in on family and friends